 We keep the Seasonal Immune Support Pak on hand year round, but especially in the fall and winter.
 My husband, a frequent flier for business, typically gets sick a few times during the winter, when germs are easy to transmit in enclosed spaces such as airplanes.

 In the past year, though, we’ve made some dietary and lifestyle changes.
 As a result, my husband has been able to keep from developing a full-blown cold or flu despite maintaining his travel schedule.

 According to immunologist AJ Lanigan, a healthy immune system typically operates with about a 30% capacity to respond to unhealthy invaders.
 But we can boost it to operate at 50% or even 70% efficiency, he says.

-Lanigan manufactures an immune booster known as Beta 1, 3-D Glucan, which has been studied extensively in medical universities and teaching hospitals.
-Thousands of studies about its effectiveness have been published at pubmed.org.
+Lanigan manufactures an immune booster known as Beta 1, 3-D Glucan.
+Beta glucan has been studied extensively in medical universities and teaching hospitals, with thousands of studies published at pubmed.org.

 Here’s a video I made, detailing the products that have helped my family make it through the fall and winter cold and flu seasons without many illnesses.